ShashankKadarla/Ai_in_Industry-4.0/README.md

 2. **Diffusion Pipeline**: A pre-trained diffusion model is used to generate AI-based video frames from the captions.
 3. **Gradio Interface**: The Gradio library is used to create the interactive web interface that allows users to upload videos, view captions, and download the generated video.

-The video file we used for this project is of a man walking on a normal day on a street and this is the caption i could think of..

-The below is the caption the model generated for the same video “The image shows a man in a maroon T-shirt and a backpack walking down the street.
+The below is the first paragraph of the caption the model generated for the same video ”The image shows a man in a maroon T-shirt and a backpack walking down the street.
 The man is wearing sunglasses and has short hair.
-The background is blurred, but we can see that the man is walking on a busy street.
+The background is blurred, but we can see that the man is walking on a busy street”
-The image shows a man in his late teens or early twenties walking down the street.
-He is wearing a backpack and has sunglasses on.
-The background is blurred, but it appears that he is walking on a sidewalk next to a busy street.
-The image shows a man walking down the street.
-He is wearing a backpack and has sunglasses on.
-The street is lined with trees and there are cars parked on the side of the road.
-The sky is clear and blue.
-The image shows a man walking down the street.
-The man is wearing a backpack and a pair of sunglasses.
-The street is lined with trees and there are a few cars parked on the side of the road.
-The image is taken from behind the man, so we can't see his face.
-The image shows a man in his late teens or early twenties walking down a street.
-He is wearing a backpack and has his sunglasses perched on his head.
-The background is blurred, but we can see that he is in a city.
-The man is walking towards the camera, and his expression is neutral.
-The image shows a man walking down the street.
-He is wearing a backpack and has sunglasses on.
-The background is blurred, but we can see a few cars and a bus.
-The image shows a man in a maroon T-shirt and a backpack walking down the street.
-The man is wearing sunglasses and has short hair.
-The street is lined with trees and there are a few cars parked on the side of the road.
-The background is blurred, but there appears to be a bus in the distance.
-The man is walking towards the camera and is in the middle of the frame.
-The image shows a man in a maroon T-shirt and a backpack walking down the street.
-The man is wearing sunglasses and has short hair.
-The background is blurred, but we can see a few trees and some vehicles on the road.
-The man is walking on the pavement, and the sky is clear.
-The image shows a man in a maroon T-shirt and a backpack walking down the street.
-The man is wearing sunglasses and has short hair.
-The background is blurred, but we can see a few trees and a bus.
-The image shows a man in a maroon T-shirt and a backpack walking on a street.
-The street is lined with trees and there are a few people walking on the street.
-The man is walking on the pavement and there is a bus in the background.
-The image shows a man in a maroon T-shirt and a backpack walking on a street.
-The street is lined with trees and there are vehicles parked on the side of the road.
-The man is wearing sunglasses and has short hair.
-He is walking on the pavement and there is a bus in the background.”